Movatterモバイル変換

 Aftermath

 The Battle of Maritsa marked a significant stage in the Ottoman expansion across the Balkans.
 With the forces of King Vukašin and Despot Uglješa defeated and both leaders killed, Ottoman troops advanced into Macedonia and parts ofcentral Serbia.
-Several regional lords, including Vukašin's sonPrince Marko, becameOttoman vassals, obliged to provide tribute and military service.[10]
+According to historian Ion Grumeza, the Serbian Empire lost a large proportion of its ruling aristocracy as a result of the battle.[18]
+In the aftermath, several regional lords, including Vukašin's sonPrince Marko, becameOttoman vassals, obliged to provide tribute and military service.[10]

 The defeat deepened the political fragmentation of the Serbian lands.
 EmperorUroš V died childless later that year, ending theNemanjić line, while nobles such as PrinceLazar, theBalšići and theBrankovići established their own principalities.[19]
 Ottoman expansion continued into Macedonia, Bulgaria and Greece, where some rulers also accepted vassalage.[20][21]
 Over the following decades, fragmented resistance continued among regional rulers, culminating in Prince Lazar's stand against the Ottomans at theBattle of Kosovo in 1389.[22]